Your 2025 Halloween Horoscope By Zodiac Sign Is Here

 Cancer

 Family is important to you, so use Halloween as a gateway to connect with your ancestors in another realm.
-Cleanse your altar with copal incense and declutter the area.
-Place pictures of deceased loved ones on the stand with flowers (marigolds call in the deceased) and a few of their favorite foods or items.
+Cleanse your altar with incense and declutter the area.
+Place pictures of deceased loved ones on the stand with flowers (marigolds call in the deceased) and a few of their favourite foods or items.
 Talk to them and celebrate their life.
-Lean into your shared pasts to honor their memory.
+Lean into your shared pasts to honour their memory.

 Leo